- Describe and follow internal and external reporting procedures for your workplace.

 When a report of suspected sexual abuse involves multiple victims in an out-of-home care setting at an installation in the United States or overseas, the DoD may deploy a Family Advocacy Command Assistance Team (FACAT).
 Under the Commander’s supervision, the FACAT assists in investigation, assessment, and case management.

 When a report of suspected abuse involves a staff member, the alleged offender will be reassigned to a position without child contact until a determination is made if the referral meets or does not meet the criteria or definition of child abuse or neglect.
-Once you have made a report to your RPOC (in most cases, FAP or CPS), you have fulfilled your legal reporting requirements.
+Once you have made a report to your RPOC, you have fulfilled your legal reporting requirements.
 After a report, your RPOC will: